 - This performance is canceled though we are working with the artists to reschedule SPEAK and our community residency at a later date.
 Please read our full statement about COVID-19 here.

 - A note about refunds: All tickets purchased online will be refunded automatically; there is no need to contact Ticket Central for your refund.
-For those of you who purchased tickets by contacting Ticket Central directly, we will be in touch with you with instructions as soon as possible.
-Please note that the box office is staffed by student employees, which means that Ticket Central will be operating with reduced staff.
+All other refunds have been processed.
 Thank you for your patience.

 This project was supported by the N.C.
 Arts Council, a division of the Department of Natural & Cultural Resources, and is funded in part by the City of Raleigh based on recommendations of the Raleigh Arts Commission.
 This presentation is also funded in part by a grant from South Arts in partnership with the National Endowment for the Arts.